Diana Gordon

-Gordon has performed backing vocals in the studio and continues to collaborate on writing, with "Sorry" by Beyoncé, "Electricity" by Silk City and Dua Lipa, "Bad Habit" by Steve Lacy and various tracks on "Let's Start Here." by Lil Yachty among her best-known co-credits.
+Gordon has co-written and performed backing vocals on many popular songs including "Sorry" by Beyoncé, "Electricity" by Silk City and Dua Lipa, and "Bad Habit" by Steve Lacy.
+Most recently, she provided vocals for several tracks on Lil Yachty's psychedelic rock album Let's Start Here (2023).

 Early life

-Gordon was born in Queens, New York City, and was brought up in South Jamaica, where she was the middle child of six siblings.
+Diana Gordon was born on August 25, 1985, in Queens, New York City, and was brought up in South Jamaica, where she was the middle child of six siblings.